mwganson/FCHoneycombMaker/README.md

 If you would prefer a round plate, simply delete the plate object and replace it with a cylinder, and then use the Tweak values and countX and countY variables to arrange the hexagon arrays to your liking.

-If you'd prefer a different shape as the base you could easily swap out the extruded hexagon with a sphere or, as I did in the image below, an ellipsoid shaped somewhat like an egg.
+If you'd prefer a different shape as the base you should select Part Workbench object.
+Then you could easily swap out the extruded hexagon with a sphere or, as I did in the image below, an ellipsoid shaped somewhat like an egg.
 Could be used to create egg crate designs.

 <img src="honeycombmaker-screenshot8.png" alt="screenshot8">